fmitra/authenticator/README.md

 tokens provide data integrity, providing our other applications a degree of trust with the user identity information contained within it.

-Tokens are embeded with a fingerprint to help prevent [token sidejacking](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md#token-sidejacking).
+JWT Tokens are embeded with a fingerprint, which we refer to here as a `client ID` to help prevent [token sidejacking](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md#token-sidejacking).

+JWT Tokens are short lived by default (20 minutes) but may be refreshed after expiry with a valid `refresh token`.
+Refresh tokens have their own, configurable long lived expiry time (15 days by default) and set on the client securely along side the client ID.

 ### Passwordless Authentication